Skip to content

 ISORIListener interface defines the callback methods that will be called when the audio recognition is started, stopped, and when the result is received.
 You can implement this interface in your own class and override the methods to handle the events.

 In many cases, the onCampaignFound event is needed by UI to update the detected materials.
-For convinience, you can use the SORIListener class as a base class and override only the methods you need.
+For convenience, you can use the SORIListener class as a base class and override only the methods you need.

 kotlin